Bryce Harper: 2012 season: NL Rookie of the Year

 The Nationals promoted Harper to the major leagues on April 27, 2012, after Ryan Zimmerman was placed on the disabled list.
-He made his MLB debut with the Nationals the next day against the Los Angeles Dodgers.
+Harper made his MLB debut with the Nationals the next day against the Los Angeles Dodgers.
 Harper grounded out to pitcher Chad Billingsley in his first major league at-bat.
 He recorded his first major league hit, a double, in his third at-bat against Billingsley and got his first RBI on a sacrifice fly in the top of the ninth against Javy Guerra.

 After being hit by a pitch by Cole Hamels in the first inning of a game against the Phillies on May 6, Harper eventually advanced to third, then stole home plate, becoming the first teenager to steal home plate since 1964.
 Hamels later admitted that he intentionally hit Harper and was suspended for five games by MLB.
 On May 14, Harper was 19 when he hit his first career Major League home run, connecting off of San Diego Padres pitcher Tim Stauffer.
 He was the youngest player to homer in the major leagues since Adrián Beltré did in 1998.
 He was named National League Rookie of the Month for May.

 Harper earned his first walk-off hit on June 5 with an RBI single in the bottom of the 12th inning against the New York Mets.

 During a game against the Toronto Blue Jays on June 12, Harper hit a deep home run to center field that struck an advertising banner adjacent to the restaurant in the second tier of seats at the Rogers Centre, estimated to travel 438 feet.
 After the game, a reporter asked if Harper would take advantage of Ontario's lower drinking age (19, versus 21 in the U.S.) by drinking a celebratory beer with his teammates.
 Harper replied, "I'm not going to answer that.
 That's a clown question, bro."
-The comment quickly developed into an Internet meme, and the phrase itself repeated, in response to a question, by Senate Majority Leader Harry Reid.
+The comment quickly developed into an Internet meme, with the phrase itself repeated, in response to a question, by Senate Majority Leader Harry Reid.
 Harper filed an application to trademark the phrase.